 [Social media counts reset to zero on this post.]

 Children educate themselves.
 Children are biologically built for self-education.
 Their instincts to explore; to observe; to eavesdrop on the conversations of their elders; to ask countless questions; and to play with the artifacts, ideas, and skills of the culture all serve the purpose of education.
-Regular readers of this blog know that this has been my main thesis, from Post #1 on through this one, Post #38.
+Regular readers of this blog know that this has been my main thesis in all of these posts.

 What Students LIKE About School